bookofproofs/bookofproofs.github.io/_sources/history/19th-century/noether-max.md

 title: Noether, Max
 born: 1844
 died: 1921
-keywords: Max Noether, Sylow Theorems, Krull-Noether Theorem, Noetherian Rings, Valuation Rings, Hermite Rings, Group Theory
+keywords: max noether,noether
-description: German mathematician Max Noether was a pioneer in algebraic geometry and link between algebra and commutative algebra.
+description: Max Noether was a German mathematician who was one of the leaders of nineteenth century algebraic geometry.
+Although himself a very distinguished mathematician, his daughter Emmy Noether was to bring greater innovation to mathematics than did her father.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---